Norman Leyden: Music career

 He began his professional music career playing bass clarinet for the New Haven Symphony Orchestra while attending Yale College.
 After graduating from Yale, he joined the New Hampshire Army National Guard and was in Battery D, 197th Coast Artillery Regiment (Antiaircraft) of the Coast Artillery Corps, where he became a sergeant.
 He then enlisted as an infantry sergeant on February 24, 1941, in New Haven, Connecticut.
 His enlistment papers give his height as six foot two and his weight as 165 and give his specialty as a musician or band leader.
 He served in the U.S. Army Air Forces throughout World War II and became a master sergeant.

-While Leyden was serving as a master sergeant in Atlantic City and rehearsing music, Glenn Miller heard Leyden perform.
+While Leyden was serving as an Army Air Forces master sergeant in Atlantic City, and rehearsing music, Glenn Miller heard Leyden perform.
 Miller said to him, "For a Yale man, you don't play bad tenor".
 Miller called on Leyden in September 1943 to conduct the Moss Hart Army Air Forces spectacular "Winged Victory".
 This was a big musical play in Broadway's Shubert Theatre with an all service band.
 The show started in November 1943.
 Leyden next requested the opportunity to arrange for Glenn Miller, and was accepted and served as one of three arrangers for Miller's Army Air Forces Orchestra.
 His first arrangement for the band was "Now I Know".
 Sometimes, Leyden would write more complexity into the score than was desirable.
 Miller told him once "Hey Norm, it was a nice try.
 But remember it ain't what you write, it's what you don't write".
 In 1943, Leyden composed the theme music for the wartime radio series "I Sustain the Wings" with Glenn Miller, Chummy MacGregor, and Bill Meyers.
-The radio program ran from 1943 to 1944.
+It ran from 1943 to 1944.
+One of the arrangements he was most proud of was that of "Long Ago and Far Away."
 Leyden also arranged for the reorganized Glenn Miller Orchestra of Tex Beneke.

+Leyden often attended and spoke at the annual Glenn Miller Festival presented by the Glenn Miller Birthplace Society in Clarinda, Iowa.
+As he confirmed the title of his military musical unit, he was named the honorary president of the (formerly Captain, then-) Major Glenn Miller Army Air Forces Orchestra Veterans Association in 1994.
+He is among those musicians honored by a memorial American Holly tree dedicated to that organization at Arlington National Cemetery in Arlington, Virginia on December 15, 1994.
+Listed as Dr. Norman Fowler Leyden, Ph.D., he is in the Glenn Miller Hall of Fame, Glenn Miller Archives, American Music Research Center, University of Colorado Boulder.
 In August 2000, he led the Air Force Falconaires of the Air Force Band of the Rockies in a PBS television special, "Glenn Miller's Last Flight".